 Protecting your skin from the sun, especially the face, is vital for retaining healthy and more youthful-looking skin as you age.
 Sunscreen prevents the DNA damage caused by UV rays, helping stave off wrinkles, fine lines, freckles and sunspots.

 The sunscreen you choose is important since we now know that many sunscreens are endocrine disruptors, affecting fertility.
 Avoid chemical sunscreens, and opt for zinc-based products that are not absorbed but sit on top of the skin and reflect light, heat and UV rays.
-Do your homework here, especially if you’re looking to have children.
+Do your homework here.

 Additionally, ensure you don’t altogether avoid all sun on your body since we develop vitamin D as the UV rays cause a chemical reaction in our skin.
 Sunscreen blocks this process, so people who get no UV ray-skin action can be vitamin D deficient.